dart-lang/language/working/1426-extension-types/feature-specification-views.md

 particular instantiation of a generic view.
 For non-generic views, the on-type is the same in either case.

-Let `V` be an view type of the form
+Let `V` be a view type of the form
 <code>View<S<sub>1</sub>, ..
 S<sub>k</sub>></code>,
 and let `T` be the corresponding instantiated on-type.
 When `T` is a top type, `V` is also a top type.